sveeke/EasyDebianWebserver/README.md

 # FAQ
 1. Will this script also run on Ubuntu or other Debian based distributions?
    Probably, but I have not tested it.
 Ubuntu for example comes with UFW already installed but that should not matter much for the script to run properly.
 Just try it to see if it works.
+2. What is backupped to where?
+   There will be daily local backups of /etc/apache2, etc/ssl, etc/php5, /var/www/html and the MySQL databases to /youruseraccount/backup.
+From there you can copy or sync them with rsync, syncthing, (s)ftp, scp etc. to your backupserver.